nerdymishka/dotnet/src/Mettle.Xunit/src/README.md

 - Provides an IAssert class that enables the use of extension methods and injection into the test method parameter or test class constructor.

+## Source Attribution

+The majority of the source code comes from Xunit, which is under the Apache 2.0.
+The source can be found on github at [github.com/xunit/xunit](https://github.com/xunit/xunit).
+Without Xunit, this project would not exist.

 ## Rationale

 Besides being lazy, I wrote mettle to be more productive in writing tests.
 Xunit